Pay Traffic Ticket Online

 - by entering a plea of Not Guilty,

-- by electing to attend a defensive driving course,
+- by electing to attend a basic driver improvement course,

 - by submitting an Affidavit of Compliance for cases involving safety equipment violations which have been corrected by you.